What Happens When You Default on a Personal Loan?

-It can hurt your credit score and lead to collections, lawsuits or wage garnishment
+It can lead to collections, lawsuits or wage garnishment

-Defaulting on a personal loan will impact your credit, make it harder to borrow in the future and could lead to collection efforts.
+Defaulting on a personal loan will impact your credit and make it harder to borrow in the future, and it could lead to debt collection efforts.
 If the personal loan is secured, you could also lose the asset that was being used as collateral for the loan.

 Defaulting on a personal loan severely impacts your credit score, making future borrowing more difficult.